Warren Allmand: Human rights activism

-Allmand served as the president of the International Centre for Human Rights and Democratic Development from 1997 to 2002.
+Allmand served as the second president of the International Centre for Human Rights and Democratic Development from 1997 to 2002.
 During the 3rd Summit of the Americas, held in Quebec City in 2001, Allmand encouraged social activists boycotting the event to speak with governmental actors in order to collaboratively develop better policy.
 During his time at the centre, Allmand supported the work done on the International Declaration on the Rights of Indigenous People.

 In the leadup to the signing of the Good Friday Agreement, Allmand was an active participant in the negotiations via the Coalition for Peace in Ireland.
 During the negotiations, Allmand met Rosemary Nolan, whom he married in 2002.

 He also served as the international president of Parliamentarians for Global Action.
 In 2004, Allmand was elected President of the World Federalist Movement–Canada, a position he held until his terminal illness led to his replacement in August 2016 by Walter Dorn.
 Allmand also served as a director of the Newman Centre of Montreal and CANADEM.

 In 2004, Allmand taught at McGill University as a visiting scholar at the Institute of Canadian Studies.

 In 2005, Allmand served as counsel for the International Civil Liberties Monitoring Group during the Commission of Inquiry into the Actions of Canadian Officials in Relation to Maher Arar, and argued that Canada's national security agencies, especially the Royal Canadian Mounted Police, chose security over rights and were largely unaccountable when they did so.